KellisLab/Mantis-Discord-Bot/README.md

 - `/project_tasks <number> [status]` - View tasks from a specific GitHub Project number
 - `/tasks [status]` - View tasks from the project associated with the current channel
+- `/projects` - View all of the projects in the organization
 - `/help` - Display bot usage information

 ## Setup